Mike Tipton

-Mike Tipton MBE is Professor of Human & Applied Physiology at the Extreme Environments Laboratory, School of Sport, Health & Exercise Science at the University of Portsmouth.
+Mike Tipton is a British academic who is Professor of Human & Applied Physiology at the Extreme Environments Laboratory, School of Sport, Health & Exercise Science at the University of Portsmouth.
 He is also editor-in-chief of Experimental Physiology.

 Education

-Professor Mike Tipton was educated at the University of Keele and King's College, University of London.
+Tipton was educated at the University of Keele and King's College, University of London.

 Career

 He joined the University of Surrey in 1986.
 After 12 years at the Robens Institute and European Institute of Health and Medical Science he moved to the University of Portsmouth in 1998.
 He co-founded the International Drowning Researcher's Alliance.

 Research

 Tipton's research focuses on the physiological and psychological responses to adverse environments and the selection, preparation and protection of those who enter such environments.

 Collaboration

 Tipton is a Trustee/Director of Surf Lifesaving GB; a former chairperson and now member of the Energy Institute Health Technical Committee; a member of the Medical Advisory Board of the Ectodermal Dysplasia Society a former member of the Medical (& Survival) committee of the Royal National Lifeboat Institution (RNLI), he is a member of the Council of the RNLI.
 His research underpins the RNLI "Fight your Instincts" and Float First" campaign.